 Cod is credited with sinking more than 12 enemy vessels totaling more than 37,000 tons, and damaging another 36,000 tons of enemy shipping.
 All seven of her war patrols were considered successful and Cod was awarded seven battle stars.
 Patrols 1, 2, and 3 were under the command of CDR James C. Dempsey, USN; patrols 4, 5, and 6 were under the command of CDR James “Caddy” Adkins, USN; and patrol 7 was under the command of LCDR Edwin M. Westbrook, Jr., USN.
 When recommissioned in 1951, Cod was under the command of CAPT.
 Francis E. Rich, USN, and was placed out of commission by CAPT.
 Joseph Adelman, USN.

 During WW II, U.S. submarines sank more than 55% of the Japanese ships lost, including more than 70% of her merchant fleet and more than 220 warships.
 They also conducted secret intelligence gathering missions and rescued more than 550 aviators who were forced to ditch at sea in enemy waters, including former President George Bush.
 The U.S. Navy lost 52 submarines with a loss of more than 3,500 men, or 22% of the submarine force.

 Our long resident, Stan Jewell, was a WW II Machinist First class and worked on the USS Cod as well as other submarines during the war.
 We are pleased to have his picture of him in uniform as well as one of his uniforms on display in the museum.
-Mr. Jewell still lives in Twinsburg and is a long time friend and member of The Twinsburg Historical Society.
+Mr. Jewell lived in Twinsburg until his recent passing and is a long time friend and member of The Twinsburg Historical Society.